ermongroup/SDEdit/README.md

 ## Stroke-based image generation
-Given an input stroke painting, our goal is to generate a realistic image that shares the same structure as the input when no paired data is available.
+Given an input stroke painting, our goal is to generate a realistic image that shares the same structure as the input painting.
-We present stroke-based image synthesis with SDEdit on LSUN bedroom, LSUN church and CelebA-HQ datasets.
+SDEdit can synthesize multiple diverse outputs for each input on LSUN bedroom, LSUN church and CelebA-HQ datasets.
-SDEdit can synthesize multiple diverse images for each input.

-To generate images based on stroke images on LSUN datasets, run
+To generate results on LSUN datasets, please run

 ```
 python main.py --exp ./runs/ --config bedroom.yml --sample -i images --npy_name lsun_bedroom1 --sample_step 3 --t 500  --ni